topoteretes/cognee/docs/blog/posts/cognee-library-release.md

 For example, if "John Doe" authored two New York Times cooking articles, we could extract an "ingredients" layer when needed, while also easily accessing all articles by "John Doe".

-We used concepts from psycholinguistics described [here](https://arxiv.org/abs/1507.08539)
+We used concepts from psycholinguistics described here: https://arxiv.org/abs/1507.08539

 </aside>